comejv/discord-gpt-bot/readme.md

 ## Usage

 The bot will respond to messages according to its current profile.
 The default profile is `condescending` which will make it answer to messages ending with `?`.
-To change the profile, use the `profile` command.
+To change the profile, send a message : `@Smartass profile <profile-name>`.